michaelsteffen/sinatra_erate_dashboard/README.md

 The simplest way to get a sense of the app is probably as follows:

-- Start in the /db/migrate directory.
-The files there are used by a standard utility called Rake (= "Ruby make") to build the backend Postgres database.
+- Start with /db/schema.rb.
+This file is used by a standard utility called Rake (= "Ruby make") to build the backend Postgres database.
 Even without knowing how rake works, they should give you a sense of the table structure.

 - Next, look at /app.rb.
 That's the main web app file, which consists of a series of "routes" -- basically, the URLs through which the app can be accessed and the different things they do.
 Again, even without knowing any Ruby, that should give you the overview of the app.

 - Then take a look at the files in /presenters/.
 These are the Ruby modules that build the Form 471 and Item 24 dashboards, including the underlying SQL.

 The master branch should reflect what is deployed on Heroku, and hopefully more or less works.
-I'm also working on a feature branch that reflects the latest suggestions from Mark, Lisa, and Mike -- and which may or may not actually work at any given moment.
+I'm also maintaining a "develop" branch that reflects my latest tinkering -- and which may or may not actually work at any given moment.
+(I previously had a "feature" branch for specific suggestions from Lisa, Mark, and Mike B, but recently merged it back into master.)

 Take a look at [this tutorial](http://ruby.railstutorial.org/) if you want help setting Ruby up on your mac.
 The tutorial is for Rails, another Ruby-based web app framework that is a cousin of Sinatra, so it isn't 100% applicable, but the basic Ruby set-up should be the same, and many of the concepts are applicable.